-The operator should not touch the IC Output socket and the patient at the same time. small, low-cost units designed for specific tasks, for use with precalibrated transducers.
+The operator should not touch the lC Output socket and the patient at the same time.

+Pod connectors allow the connection of ADInstruments pods, which are small, low-cost units designed for specific tasks, for use with precalibrated transducers.
 Transducers should not be connected directly to the pod connectors on a PowerLab, unless labeled to do so (unsuitable transducers will give a very weak signal).

-Transducers designed for direct connection receive power and control signals, since the pod connectors also provide some of the functions of the $\rm I^2C$ output.
+Transducers designed for direct connection receive power and control signals, since the pod connectors also provide some of the functions of the $I^2C$ output.